eccentricdevotion/TARDIS/ars.md

 ### The Architectural Reconfiguration System GUI

-To use the ARS, you must have an ARS GUI sign.
-TARDISes created with version 2.6 and greater have one added automatically.
+To use the ARS, open the TARDIS Control Menu GUI or add an ARS GUI sign.
 To manually add one (or update its location):

 1. Place a sign
 2. Use the `/tardis update ars` command to set its location